vdclab/vdclab-wiki/Binding-MOAD.md

 # Binding-MOAD

 > We have created a subset of the Protein Data Bank (PDB), containing every high-quality example of ligand-protein binding.
 Hence, we call it the Mother of All Databases (MOAD).
-&NewLine;
+>
-Binding MOAD's goal is to be the largest collection of well resolved protein crystal structures with clearly identified biologically relevant ligands annotated with experimentally determined binding data extracted from literature.
+> Binding MOAD's goal is to be the largest collection of well resolved protein crystal structures with clearly identified biologically relevant ligands annotated with experimentally determined binding data extracted from literature.
 {.is-info}